-IB Times -- TrekDesk, a manufacturer of treadmill workstations, has launched an educational campaign and blog devoted to a solution that dramatically impacts the health and productivity of employees and reduces the cost for medical care simultaneously: the use of treadmill desks in the workplace.
+TrekDesk, a manufacturer of treadmill workstations, has launched an educational campaign and blog devoted to a solution that dramatically impacts the health and productivity of employees and reduces the cost for medical care simultaneously: the use of a treadmill desk in the workplace.

 Treadmill desks, which allow employees to walk while while working, are garnering attention across America and are currently utilized by major corporations including Humana, Mutual of Omaha, GlaxoSmithKline and Best Buy.

 Why the sudden interest in incorporating walking into the workplace?
 "Walking has been shown clinically to prevent or mitigate the nation's leading diseases including Type 2 diabetes, heart disease and even some forms of cancer," states Steve Bordley, President of TrekDesk.
 "It has been shown as an effective measure in promoting weight loss, disease prevention, improving mental and physical health and significantly decreasing the need for medical care."

 Shackled to desks, most Americans walk much less than the minimum recommended guidelines of 10,000 steps a day set by the Surgeon General (achievable in 3 hours at a treadmill desk).
 As a result America has an overweight population with all of the related health concerns and a $150 billion annual health care cost attributable to issues of obesity alone.